wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.0  : 20-Jan-2025 by wavemotion-dave
+  * Major overhaul to add "Cycle Exact" Antic and GTIA which fixes many glitches and artifacts.
+  * Improved keyboard overlays - added alphanumeric keyboard with text-adventure macros.
+  * Improved memory handling - using more memory but in an efficient way for the new features.
+  * Improved sound handling - new SIO sounds, new opening jingle.
+  * Improved CPU handling to fix one more Acid800 test (25 pass now).
+  * Fixed keyboard handling so games like Scorch will register keypresses (broken as of V3.0)

 V3.9  : 13-Jan-2025 by wavemotion-dave
   * Altirra OS updated to 3.41 (Altirra BASIC still at 1.58)
   * Touch-up on the keyboard graphics to make the smaller font bolder / more readable on DS screen